-If you have a marital estate that has substantial assets, you will need to take additional steps to avoid unnecessary collateral consequences and protect your net worth.
-The Soyars & Morgan San Antonio legal team will help you with obtaining additional professionals when necessary to help ensure your assets are protected and ensure you obtain the best possible results from your divorce.
+If you have a marital estate or separate property with substantial value, you will need to take additional steps to avoid unnecessary collateral consequences and protect your net worth.
+Our San Antonio divorce lawyers work with a team of experts, including tax attorneys, forensic accountants, etc. to ensure your investments are protected and you obtain the best possible results from your divorce.

 Divorce with Children

 If you are facing child custody issues along with your divorce, you will be forced to make some difficult decisions regarding your child.
 Hiring a skilled and attentive San Antonio divorce lawyer will help you anticipate issues and prevent unnecessary surprises from arising for you and your family.
 Whether you are seeking full custody or shared custody, let us help you navigate the child custody process.

 If you own a professional business or other type of closely held business, that can create complications in a divorce.
 Dividing up these types of assets often require additional experts and an experienced divorce lawyers with creative ideas about how to structure a division of the Texas marital estate that protects the integrity and earning potential of your business.